 To celebrate the 80th anniversary of the end of WWII the iconic Mauritshuis in The Hague, which houses some of the world greatest paintings, has just unveiled a new exhibition spanning the years of the German occupation from 1940-1944.
 And a fascinating story it turns out to be.

-As part of the exhibition is a moving video in which the now ninety-year-old Menno, who had emigrated to Canada with his family, is interviewed about his extraordinary childhood by his granddaughter Kella.
+As part of the exhibition a moving video in which the now ninety-four-year-old Menno, who had emigrated to Canada with his family, is interviewed about his extraordinary childhood by his granddaughter Kella.

-As for the works of art themselves, museum director Wilhelm Martin, at the approach of the German menace, removed all the works.
+As for the works of art themselves, in 1941after the Germans had arrived museum director Wilhelm Martin removed most of the paintings the works.
 A photograph, a blow-up of which forms a backdrop to the exhibition, shows the gallery’s wall with nothing but empty frames.
-It must have felt like a poke in the eye to the arriving Germans who claimed that the Dutch and the Germans were one and the same people.
+It must have felt like a poke in the eye to the arriving Germans who believed that the Dutch and the Germans were one and the same people.

-A few days later, seeing half of Rotterdam bombed to ruins, Wilhelm Martin had a bombproof cellar built under the museum.
-The Germans insisted on regular inspections, no doubt with an eye on stealing them if things went wrong.
-Martin subtly coded paintings with the colours of the Dutch flag – red for the most important, blue for the less valuable and white of lesser interest.
-Needless to say, works such as Vermeer’s Girl with a Pearl Earring, first moved to Zandvoort, was then taken by train by Wilhelm Martin himself to Maastricht before being returned The Hague.
-Works by Rembrandt, Holbein’s Portrait of Robert Cheseman, Fabritius’s beautiful Goldfinch and Paulus Potter Young Bull must also have been top of the red list.
+Even before the bombing of Rotterdam Wilhelm Martin had the foresight to build a bombproof cellar under the museum.
+The Germans insisted on regular inspections, no doubt with an eye on stealing the pictures if they ever had to retreat.
+Martin subtly coded paintings with the colours of the Dutch flag – red for the most important, white for the less valuable and blue which could be left behind.
+Top of the list red works, such as Vermeer’s Girl with a Pearl Earring, were first moved to Zandvoort, Girl was then taken by train by Wilhelm Martin himself to Maastricht before being finally returned to The Hague.
+Works by Rembrandt, Holbein’s Portrait of Robert Cheseman, Fabritius’s beautiful Goldfinch and Paulus Potter’s Young Bull must also have been top of the red list.

 All this and more can be seen in this superbly curated exhibition and important historical exhibition.
 Highly recommended.
 Astrid Burchardt 12th February 2025